Yelp/elastalert/docs/source/ruletypes.rst

 HTTP POST
 ~~~~~~~~~

 This alert type will send results to a JSON endpoint using HTTP POST.
 The key names are configurable so this is compatible with almost any endpoint.
-By default, the JSON will contain al the items from the match, unless you specify http_post_payload, in which case it will only contain those items.
+By default, the JSON will contain all the items from the match, unless you specify http_post_payload, in which case it will only contain those items.

 Required: